State of Illinois v. Alice Wynekoop: Instructions for the jury

-The Jury's Decision
+Jury's decision

 Attaches of the court said that based on their own experience the jury would be out for considerable time.
 A guilty verdict was returned at 7:50 p.m. after just 36 minutes and two ballots.
 They said it took 10 minutes to determine her guilt and an additional 26 to determine the sentence.
 The jury specified a term of 25 years in prison.
-Two jurors had initially voted for the electric chair and a third chose life because "'Dr. Wynekoop would probably welcome death.'"
+Two jurors had initially voted for the electric chair and a third chose life because "Dr. Wynekoop would probably welcome death."
 This rationale moved the other two jurors to choose life, as well.
 The verdict came fifteen weeks, almost to the minute, after Wynekoop stated she had found the body of her daughter-in-law.